 Frequently Asked Questions

-We offer instruction in piano and digital piano; acoustic guitar, Loog (three-string) guitar, and electric guitar; and ukulele.
-If you’re interested in learning more than one instrument, consider taking a combo lesson.
+• We offer instruction in piano, guitar, ukulele, and voice.
+If you’re interested in learning more than one instrument or adding voice lessons, consider taking a 45-minute or 60-minute combo session.

 Piano